spiritedmedia/erector-set/README.md

 # Install Grunt globally -- every other Node dependency will be installed
 # within the project
 npm install -g grunt-cli

-# Kick off the rest of the process... be patient!
-./install.sh
 ```

+After all that's done, run `./install.sh` to kick off the rest of the process.
+You will be prompted to enter your system's administrator password.
+Otherwise, please be patient while things install.

 ## Preparing WordPress